 The actual, heavy, real work of grieving is not something you can do, but you can lessen the burden of “normal” life requirements for your friend.
 Are there recurring tasks or chores that you might do?
 Things like walking the dog, refilling prescriptions, shoveling snow and bringing in the mail are all good choices.
 Support your friend in small, ordinary (wondrous) ways.

-Be cautious.
 That empty soda bottle beside the couch may look like trash, but may have been left there by their husband just the other day.
 The dirty laundry may be the last thing that smells like her.
 Tiny little normal things become precious.
 Ask first.

 Tackle projects together.